 Then, in 2017 the government launched the Clean Growth Strategy.
 The strategy proposes how to decarbonise different sectors of the UK economy throughout the next decade.
 Currently, heating is responsible for nearly half of all energy use in the UK and a third of carbon emissions (Source: Carbon Brief).

-Submitted are several ideas to enable us to reduce greenhouse gas emissions to 57% below 1990 levels.
+Submitted are several ideas to reduce greenhouse gas emissions to 57% below 1990 levels.
 These include electric, heat pumps, hydrogen, and biogas.

 Energy consumption in homes is already falling.
 Gradually, people are switching to low-carbon heating and improved energy efficiency.

-Smart meters are allowing consumers to reduce their energy usage and make more eco-friendly choices manually.
+Smart meters allow consumers to reduce their energy usage and make more eco-friendly choices manually.
 LED lightbulbs, which use 75% less energy than incandescent bulbs, have become the norm in homes.
-New builds are being construction with insulation as an important factor, and more and more people are opting for hybrid or electric cars over the traditional petrol/diesel-powered models.
+New builds are being constructed with insulation as an important factor, and more and more people are opting for hybrid or electric cars over traditional petrol/diesel-powered models.

 All the above and more is an incredibly positive change.
 However, more change is needed to meet the Clean Growth Strategy targets.

 With 8/10 homes connected to the gas grid, it will be a while before we say goodbye to gas boilers for good.
-But in the meantime, what could the future of the gas industry look like?
+But in the meantime, what could the gas industry’s future look like?